CrackyStudio/csgo-invy/README.md

                 </p>

 # Notes
-Keep in mind that CSGO Invy is still under development.
+Keep in mind that CSGO Invy is outdated and no more longer maintained.
-You can find somes bugs, feel free to report them, it helps me!

 # Changelog
 | Release Date | Version | Status |